Unspoken (Chris Potter album)

-Unspoken is the sixth studio album by jazz saxophonist Chris Potter released by Concord Jazz in 1997.
+Unspoken is the sixth studio album by jazz saxophonist Chris Potter, released in 1997 by Concord Jazz.
 It features Potter in a quartet with guitarist John Scofield, bassist Dave Holland and drummer Jack DeJohnette.

 Reception

-The Allmusic review by Leo Stanley awarded the album 41/2 stars stating "Chris Potter recorded his most adventurous record to date with Unspoken.
+Leo Stanley's AllMusic review awarded the album 41/2 stars, stating that "Chris Potter recorded his most adventurous record to date with Unspoken.
 Although his powerhouse rhythm section sometimes overwhelms him, Potter flexes more creative muscle throughout Unspoken, resulting in an engaging, frequently provocative listen".

-All About Jazz correspondent Robert Spencer observed "Unspoken is a solid album from start to finish.
-The sidemen are top-notch throughout, and the leader doesn't disappoint.
-I'll be interested to check out Chris Potter's future work".
+All About Jazz correspondent Robert Spencer observed that "Unspoken is a solid album from start to finish.
+The sidemen are top-notch throughout, and the leader doesn't disappoint."

-In JazzTimes, Bill Milkowski wrote "On his latest for Concord, Unspoken, Potter leaps to another level.
+In JazzTimes, Bill Milkowski wrote that "on his latest for Concord, Unspoken, Potter leaps to another level.
 Different influences are beginning to creep into both his playing and writing on this superb outing.
 There's a looseness and a spirit of adventure that one did not necessarily encounter in his earlier efforts".